 Icy peaks and lofty mountains make for a breathtaking backdrop to the home of Dalai Lama in winters.
 The gorgeous Dhauladhar range cradles the rustic, quaint Dharamshala in its foothills.
 Today the hill station is densely populated by Tibetan refugees, who have infused their own customs, giving birth to an amalgamation of colonial architecture and Tibetan culture.
 Travelling to Dharamshala has become easier in the past few years since road routes connect it to major cities like Delhi, Chandigarh, and Jalandhar.

 A four-day stay is highly recommended to those on a quest of soul searching.
 Luckily the hills beckoned us with a friend getting married in Dharamshala, which apparently is his hometown.
-Double whammy – we got to experience the quaint little town and attend a Himachali wedding at the same time.
+Double whammy – we got to experience the quaint little town and attend a Himachali wedding at the same time in our Himachal Pradesh Travel Blogs.

 Dharamkot is a cute, small town in the Kangra district, about 6kms away from Dharamshala.
 The huge influence that Buddhism has had on the region does not go unnoticed while holidaying in the town.